 - 7.4 As previously highlighted, the Council's financing (mainly capital receipts) are finite and once used are not automatically replaced.
-In addition, the main source of receipts (council house sales) has slowed dramatically over the last couple of years from 120 in 2004/2005 to 25 anticipated in 2007/08.
-Only 10 are anticipated in 2008/09. - 7.5 Currently, this is limiting scope for further (new) investment beyond 2008/09.
-However, it is expected that other receipts, which could be fairly substantial, will be generated between now and 2013.
+In addition, the main source of receipts (council house sales) has slowed dramatically over recent years from 120 in 2004/2005 to only 6 in 2008/09. - 7.5 Currently, this is limiting scope for further (new) investment beyond 2009/10.
+However, it is expected that other receipts, which could be fairly substantial, will be generated between now and 2015.